SlimeVR/SlimeVR-Termux-Installer/README.md

 # INSTRUCTIONS
 1. Install a file explorer on your quest, CX File Explorer is good.
 You can get the APK from https://apkpure.com

-2. Download Termux from here: https://github.com/termux/termux-app/releases
+2. Download Termux (quest 1/2 is arm64) from here: https://github.com/termux/termux-app/releases

 3. Click the downloaded file, allowing it to be installed.